visgl/deck.gl/docs/api-reference/deck.md

 Notes:

-* This query methods are designed to quickly find objects by utilizing the picking buffer.
-They offer more flexibility for developers to handle events in addition to the built-in hover and click callbacks.
+* The query methods are designed to quickly find objects by utilizing the picking buffer.
+* The query methods offer more flexibility for developers to handle events compared to the built-in hover and click callbacks.

 ## Remarks